WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/efficientnet.md

 ---
 # EfficientNet_Det

-## Function Introduction
+## Introduction

-EfficientNet_Det is an object detection algorithm example that takes images as input and utilizes BPU for algorithm inference.
+EfficientNet_Det is an detection algorithm that takes images as input and utilizes BPU for algorithm inference.
 It publishes algorithm messages containing object categories and detection boxes.

 EfficientNet_Det is an Onnx model obtained from <https://github.com/HorizonRobotics-Platform/ModelZoo/tree/master/EfficientDet> and trained using the [COCO dataset](http://cocodataset.org/).
 It supports 80 types of object detection, including humans, animals, fruits, and vehicles.